BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Data.md

 ## Part One: Public CryptFinger

-This first set of use cases lays out entirely public use cases of Gordian Envelope for data distribution, where everything is seen by all parties.
+This first set of use cases lays out Gordian Envelope use cases for public data distribution, where everything is seen by all parties.
 It includes: how to create basic (structured) information, how to make that data verifiable, and how to timestamp that data.

 ### #1: Carmen Makes Basic Info Available (Structured Data)